helmut-hoffer-von-ankershoffen/oe-python-template/TEMPLATE.md

 6. Now create an new API token, again called {{ github_repository_name }}, but this time of scope "Project: {{ github_repository_name }}".
 Copy the token into your clipboard.
 7. Goto {{ github_repository_url_https }}/settings/secrets/actions/new and delete the previously created token.
 8. Then create a new repository secret called `UV_PUBLISH_TOKEN`, pasting the token from your clipboard as value
-9. Re-run the `CI / publish` GitHub job in case you tried before and it failed as PyPI was not yet wired up
+9. In case your `CI / test` job passed, and you are ready to release and publish, bump the version of your project by executing `bump`.
+In case you tried before completing this setup script, you can as well go to {{ github_repository_url_https }}/actions/workflows/package-build-publish-release.yml, click on the failed job, and re-run.

 ### Publishing Docker images to Docker Hub (docker.io)